 The prison therefore functions ideologically as an abstract site into which undesirables are deposited, relieving us of the responsibility of thinking about the real issues afflicting those communities from which prisoners are drawn in such disproportionate numbers.
 This is the ideological work that the prison performs, it relieves us of the responsibility of seriously engaging with the problems of our society, especially those produced by racism and, increasingly, global capitalism.

-Last year Women in Prison (WIP) supported a client, we’ll call Sarah, who was homeless upon release from prison.
-Against all the odds we managed to find her a flat, which would be available in two weeks’ time.
-Sarah knew she would have to sleep rough for the next couple of weeks until moving into her new place.
+Last year, Women in Prison (WIP) supported a client we’ll call Sarah, who was homeless upon release from prison.
+Against all the odds, we managed to find her a flat, which would be available two weeks’ later.
+Sarah knew she would have to sleep rough for the following couple of weeks before moving into her new place.

 A 'period of stability would do her good'

 Sarah was recalled back to prison.
-Being sent back to prison created significant risk to keeping her new flat.
-It also meant she missed an appointment, that had taken many weeks to set up, to start the process of bringing her children home, taking them out of the Care System.
-This was only a possibility once she had somewhere to live.
-Being sent back to prison was a huge setback for Sarah.
-On her record we noted it said that she had been recalled as a ‘period of stability would do her good’.
+This created significant risk to keeping her new flat.
+It also meant she missed an appointment that had taken many weeks to set up, to start the process of bringing her children home, taking them out of the Care System.
+This would only be possible once she had somewhere to live.
+Being sent back to prison therefore proved a huge setback for Sarah.
+Interestingly, her record said that she had been recalled as a ‘period of stability would do her good’.

 The failures and harms of imprisonment

-Nearly half of all women sentenced to prison is for theft – most commonly shoplifting – one woman we support was in prison for stealing bread and another had stolen some nappies.
-This overuse of prison at best, could be seen as those passing sentence seeing prison as some sort of refuge, the only option available.
-At worst they use prison as a place of convenience, as Angela Davies outlines, to deal with people society has failed under one roof.
+Nearly half of all women sent to prison are sentenced for theft – most commonly shoplifting.
+One woman we support was in prison for stealing bread and another had stolen some nappies.
+This overuse of prison could, at best, be seen as those passing sentence seeing prison as some sort of refuge, as the only option available in their opinion, .
+At worst, they use prison as a place of convenience, as Angela Davies outlines, to deal under one roof with people society has failed.

 From poverty to prison to poverty again